ljunggren/boozang-docs/README.md

 ![](images/side-by-side.png)

 This is the official documentation for the Boozang test automation tool.
 It can be read as a book or used as a reference.
 Use the left navigation bar to navigate to the topic of interest.
 This documentation is available in English and Chinese.
+Toggle the language using the flag icon in the header.

 There are also several other resources to learn about Boozang